You've unlocked Free Shipping

 Apply oil to all surfaces

-Dab a paper towel in an unflavoured oil (such as vegetable oil or flaxseed oil) and rub a thin layer over the entire surface of the cast iron, including the handle and outer side.
+Dab a paper towel in cast iron seasoning, or an unflavoured oil (such as vegetable oil or flaxseed oil) and rub a thin layer over the entire surface of the cast iron, including the handle and outer side.
 Using another paper towel, wipe off any excess oil.
 The layer should be thin and even.

 Bake